 The goal of The CAC is to provide all of the services children need in one place.
 We provide space in our building for dozens of other agencies that we collaborate with to meet the needs of children.
 We provide trainings in the community to children, families, schools, medical professionals, and other organizations who strive to protect children from abuse.
 We train the partners within our building on how to work together for the most effective, collaborate multidisciplinary approach to child abuse cases.
 Within our building, we provide forensic interviewing, therapy and psychological services, and medical services free of charge to our clients.
 Our hope is that our process will provide children and families the tools necessary to help them on their journey to heal from abuse.
 We exist to help our community become a better, safer place for each child of Harris County.

-We believe that in our relationship with our community we must demonstrate leadership in providing a compassionate and coordinated approach to the treatment of sexually abused children by honoring the principles of volunteerism, partnership and innovative collaboration and by increasing community involvement and understanding through education, research and training.
+Our value statement is that in our relationship with our community we must demonstrate leadership in providing a compassionate and coordinated approach to the treatment of sexually abused children by honoring the principles of volunteerism, partnership and innovative collaboration and by increasing community involvement and understanding through education, research and training.
 We will build confidence in our ability to maintain our effort for the long term by being good financial stewards of the resources entrusted to us.
 We avoid complacency by constant learning.
 We will strive to reach the sexually abused child in every part of our community by embracing diversity.
 We will earn and keep the trust of the community by consenting to be judged not only by the passion of our dedication to our mission, but also by the quantity and quality of our results.